treyhunner/jquery-lightbox/README.txt

 	Description: What to look for in the rel tag of links and images to detect if it should have a lightbox
 	Values:
-	  "lightbox" (default) - Look for rel="lightbox" by default string               - What to lookfor
+	  "lightbox" (default) - Look for rel="lightbox" by default string               - What to look for

 	Name: auto_relify
 	Description: Should we do an initial rel scan to automatically detect lightboxes?